you feel that you can offer a loving home to a dog from Wiccaweys, please

 no longer covers the basic vet and routine care a dog receives before

 leaving for a new home, let alone anything else, and even raising the

 suggested minimum donation to £250 is barely breaking even to

 cover all costs one single dog incurs during their stay at Wiccaweys

-- so any extra people can give as a donation is very, very gratefully
+- so any extra people can give as a donation is always very gratefully

-vet costs per dog, not taking into account any extra treatment any single
+vet costs per dog, not taking into account extra treatment any single

 dog may require: